Download the Bylaws as a PDF

 ARTICLE II

 Section 1.
 Time and Place.
-The annual meeting of the Association shall be held in June of each year.
-Special meetings may be held on call of the Board President.
+The Association’s Annual Meeting shall be held in June of each year.
+Special meetings may be held at the President’s discretion.
+Membership meetings may take place in person, virtually, or in a "hybrid" format.

 Section 3.
-Quorum.
-At all meetings, a quorum shall be 10% of the Regular Membership.
-All written proxies granted to a regular VWAA member shall be counted to constitute a quorum.
-Once a quorum has been established, it obtains for the entire meeting.
+Quorum and Voting.
+A quorum shall be 10% of the Regular and Retired Members.
+All written proxies shall be counted to constitute a quorum.
+Once a quorum has been established, it remains for the entire meeting.
+Affirmative vote by the majority of members present and proxies shall constitute an action of the membership, unless specifically stated otherwise in these Bylaws.

 Section 5.
 Conduct of Business.
-The latest edition of Robert's Rules of Order shall govern all proceedings of the meetings of the Association unless in conflict with these Bylaws.
+The latest edition of Robert's Rules of Order shall govern all proceedings of the Association meetings, unless in conflict with these Bylaws.

 Section 6.
 Order of Business.
-At the annual meeting and at other meetings of the Association so far as the presiding officer or chairman may deem the same applicable, the order of business may be as follows:
+At the Annual Meeting and at other Association meetings, if applicable, the order of business may be as follows:

 2. Business meeting;